emanguy/Curse-of-Strahd/Characters/NPCs/Rudolph van Richten.md

 * Has a horse named [[Drusilla]]
 * Has a captured saber-tooth tiger
 * If he finds out the [[Vistani]] at the [[Vistani Camp (Vallaki)]] are in league with [[Strahd]] he tries to unleash his saber-tooth tiger on them
+* He's been cursed by a [[Vistani]] seer, which brings doom upon people he befriends

 ## History
 * Came from a land called [[Darkon]]